SiloCityLabs/blog/content/author/luis-rodriguez/_index.md

 ## Resume

 #### EXPERIENCE
-**NDA - Technology Company** _Software Engineer_, Aug 2019 – Present
+**Inlighten** _Software Engineer_, Aug 2019 – Jun 2020

  - Developing custom kiosk software for Android systems
  - Compiling Android from source for custom Android hardware to be used in client environments
  - Developing digital signage software for Android systems
- - NDA and company policies prevent me from listing the name of the company
+ - Scripting and automating procedures for prep department with golang or bash

 **The Buffalo News** _Software Engineer_, April 2018 – Aug 2019